Skip to main content

 4. Specify a name and a contact email for the connected app.
 The API name will be auto-populated.

-6. Select the following OAuth Scopes:
+6. Select the following OAuth scopes:

 Manage user data via APIs (api)